maximenajim/java-vs-node-react-rendering-microbenchmark/README.md

 # nashorn-react-microbenchmark
-micro-benchmark of Java 8 nashorn server-side rendering react components.
+micro-benchmark of Java 8 nashorn - server-side rendering of a react component — Edit

 ## Compiling and Running
 $ javac ReactMicroBenchmark.java